kiwicom/orbit/packages/orbit-tailwind-preset/README.md

 The `content` property is required for Tailwind to [know which files to scan for classes](https://tailwindcss.com/docs/content-configuration).
 It should include the path to all your source files that use Tailwind classes.
 The path to the `@kiwicom/orbit-components` package is required for the component-specific classes to be scanned and built into the final CSS.

 The `presets` property is required for Tailwind to [know which presets to use](https://tailwindcss.com/docs/presets).
 It should include the `orbitComponentsPreset` function, which returns the Orbit Tailwind preset.

+The `foundation` option is optional and needed only in case you want use your custom theme configuration.
+It accepts an object with the same structure as Orbit foundation.

 ## Usage